-If additional information, such as a course syllabus, is required in order to determine a course’s equivalency, you will be contact via email for this information.
+If additional information, such as a course syllabus, is required in order to determine a course’s equivalency, you will be contacted via email for this information.

 Once transfer credit has been awarded you will receive an email notice with your next steps in the enrollment process.